roboticslab-uc3m/teo-developer-manual/demo-procedure.md

 1. Press other relevant buttons and make sure they light up: manipulation PC and the robot parts you want to use.
 1. Turn on the manipulation PC.
 1. Wait until the manipulation PC has finished booting.
 You can monitor this through `ping manipulation` issued from another PC connected to the robot's local network.
-1. Issue `ssh teo@manipulation` from said external PC (alternatively: `ssh teo@2.2.2.51`).
 1. Open the [emergency buttons](/fig/emergency-buttons.jpg) for the robot parts you need.
 Keep these buttons close and ready to be used.
-1. Issue `launchCanBus --from manipulation.ini` or the INI file most suitable for your demo, check for possible errors or warnings.

 ## Demonstration Instructions